prabal4546/prabal4546/README.md

 - I am an iOS developer🔨 currently pursuing my B.Tech in Computer Science from VIT,Vellore🎓.
 - I have worked on a variety of different apps in various categories like e-commerce,productivity,augmented reality etc (check out the repositories).
-- Currently working on 2 app projects with Interface Builder and learning SwiftUI.
+- Currently working on [GigMe](https://github.com/prabal4546/GigMe-2) and learning SwiftUI.
 - I am a Tech Enthusiast and really appreciate to know about the latest and greatest in the Industry.
 - Machine Learning and AR excite me the most about the future of the Tech Industry.
 - Love to read books and share news about the best in tech on [![TechSociety](https://img.shields.io/badge/-TechSociety-orange?style=flat-square)](https://www.quora.com/q/javqdhaqskijcqdg).